Trams in Łódź: History

-By the 1890s, Łódź had over 300,000 inhabitants. Łódź was a large industrial city characterized by textile industry, and a lack of wide streets, ring roads and a reliable public transport system.
+By the 1890s, Łódź was a large industrial city with over 300,000 inhabitants characterized by the textile industry, and a lack of wide streets, ring roads or a reliable public transport system.
 All passenger and freight traffic was concentrated in the city center, especially on Piotrkowska Street.
 Up to one thousand cabs and carriages drove around the city centre.
-Both the city government and local industrialists wanted to provide a solution to this situation, and therefore took up the construction of a tram past the city centre.
+Both the city government and local industrialists wanted to provide a solution to this situation, and therefore took up the construction of a tram line through the city centre.
 In 1883, the first attempt to build a horse tram was made, which in the end was abandoned.
 The project was tendered, but ultimately, never completed.

 A project with electric trams was then started, which would carry passengers by day and cargo by night.
 The Electric Railway Consortium Lodz (KEL) won a tender for construction the line.
 Julius Kunitzer signed the contract in St. Petersburg in front of Nicholas II on behalf of the KEL.
 He was backed by the German company AEG, which then started construction in the summer of 1897.

 Trams in Łódź made their first appearance on 23 December 1898. Łódź was the first city to have electric trams in what was then Congress Poland.
 Initially, there were two fairly short tram lines that both served the city centre area; by February 1899 their number was doubled.
 In 1901, the first suburban tram lines started – the Pabianice and Zgierz lines.
 Both of these initiatives were the result of the activities of private companies in which German manufacturers dominated.

 The experiment with electric trams in Łódź fared even better than expected.
 Trams quickly paid off the cost of line construction, and the project brought considerable profits to its shareholders, whereas traffic in the center of the city decreased.
 Between 1910 and 1931, suburban tram lines connected many important places around the city.
 In the first half of the 1990s, some of those lines were closed down.